top of page

 "You beat the Goal!
 How do you bust through this wooden door into the room?"

-About Stats
+About STATs

-Strength represents power and will.
+Tenacity represents power and will.

-Skill represents proficiency and introspection.
+Aptitude represents proficiency and introspection.

 Inventory